oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/_index.md

    - Use standard Oracle-provided images with patches installed.
    - No Docker environment required.
 You are able to run your business quickly without building knowledge of Docker.
    - Mutate the live domain configuration with Administration Console from a browser or WLST.

+{{% notice tip %}} Stop and Start an Azure Kubernetes Service (AKS) cluster using Azure CLI, as described [in the azure docs](https://docs.microsoft.com/en-us/azure/aks/start-stop-cluster).
+This allows you to optimize costs during your AKS cluster's idle time.
+Don't pay for running development clusters unless they are actively being used.
+You can pick up objects and cluster state right where you were left off.
+{{% /notice %}}

 ### References